 Francesca Bacon, Operations Director

 Most recently liaison to Hunter College Campus Schools for The Hunter College Foundation.
 Three time TEDxHunterCCS Producer.
 Previously a freelance production designer.
-Parent of HCES/HCHS graduate and HCES/LaGuardia graduate.
+Parent of HCES/HCHS and HCES/LaGuardia graduates.